 Blanchette is from three brothers Maxime, Yannis and Malik Alary who have opened this "French bistro serving simple, classic and inventive French food".
 Similar to Salt Yard, it's primarily based around sharing "French tapas" plates.
 Look out for its sister restaurant in Shoreditch too.

-Bob Bob Ricard remains one of our personal faves in town.
-Whether it's the fantastically blingy design, the rich food with just a hint of Russian in there, the "press for champagne" button or...
-No, hang on, it's definitely the Press For Champagne button...
+Bob Bob Ricard remains one of our personal favourite spots in town.
+We don't know whether it's the fantastically blingy design, the rich food with just a hint of Russian in there, the "press for champagne" button or... who are we kidding, it's definitely the Press For Champagne button...

 Jacob Kenedy's Soho Italian wins universal praise for its cuisine, a well-chosen wine list and for one of the most beautiful counters in town - a top counter dining spot.